silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 Let's take as an example embedding of a the ["What's new in SilverStripe 3 in under 100 seconds"](http://vimeo.com/44911918) video from Vimeo.

-First of all, insert the "http://vimeo.com/44911918" into the "Add URL" field of the "From the web" and press the "+" button:
+First of all, insert the "http://vimeo.com/44911918" into the "Add URL" field of the "From the web" and press the "+ Add url" link:

 ![Embedding - add media](/_images/embedding-media-add.jpg)

-You can then tweak the specific options for the given media and press "Update" to finish the embedding.
+You can then tweak the specific options for the given media and press "Insert" to finish the embedding.

 ![Embedding media - update](/_images/embedding-media-embed.jpg)